 The interaction effect of mulch and zinc fortification was found non-significant at all growth stages during both the years and pooled analysis, indicating that the independent contributions of mulch and zinc fortification were more influential in increasing LAI than their combined effect.

+Grain yield?????
+Nothing was written about it , why???

 Table:1 Effect of treatments on plant population (m2) of kharif Maize